gugarosa/rbm_tuning/README.md

    * `loader.py`: Utility to load datasets and split them into training, validation and testing sets;
    * `objects.py`: Wraps objects instantiation for command line usage;
    * `optimizer.py`: Wraps the optimization task into a single method;
-   * `target.py`: Implements the objective functios to be optimized.
+   * `target.py`: Implements the objective functions to be optimized.

 ---